Love's Blindness

 Love's Blindness is a 1926 American silent drama film directed by John Francis Dillon.
 The film stars Pauline Starke, Antonio Moreno, and Lilyan Tashman.
 Written by Elinor Glyn, the film was produced under the direct supervision of the author.

 Plot

-In Great Britain, Hubert Culverdale (Antonio Moreno) is the hard-up and hard-to-please milord who marries luscious Vanessa Levy (Pauline Starke) for financial reasons only.
+In Great Britain, Hubert Culverdale is the hard-up and hard-to-please milord who marries luscious Vanessa Levy for financial reasons only.